MicrosoftDocs/VBA-Docs/api/Excel.Workbook.WebPagePreview.md

 ## Example

-This example displays a preview of the first workbook as a Web page.
+This example displays a preview of the first workbook as a web page.

 ```vb